 “Full time employee” means an employee who works not less than the “ordinary” or “normal” hours set out under “hours of work” in this MECA.

+“Healthcare Assistant” is a non-regulated healthcare provider who may perform a wide variety of tasks both administrative and clinical within the general practice environment.

 “Medical Receptionist” means a person who is employed to undertake medical receptionist duties at the medical practice.

 “Midwife” means a person who is qualified as a midwife under the Health Practitioners’ Competence Assurance Act 2003 and its successors.